qmk/qmk_firmware/docs/newbs_building_firmware.md

 ```

 ::: tip
-The keyboard option is the path relative to the keyboard directory, the above example would be found in `qmk_firmware/keyboards/clueboard/66/rev4`.
-If you're unsure you can view a full list of supported keyboards with `qmk list-keyboards`.
+The keyboard option is the path relative to the keyboard directory; the above example would be found in `qmk_firmware/keyboards/clueboard/66/rev4`.
+If you're unsure, you can view a full list of supported keyboards with `qmk list-keyboards`.
 :::

 You can also set your default keymap name.
 Most people use their GitHub username like the keymap name from the previous steps: